laraxot/module_geo_fila4/docs/migration_guide.md

 ## Data Migration

-If you have existing data in the SaluteOra module's geographical tables, you'll need to migrate it to the Geo module's tables.
+If you have existing data in the <main module> module's geographical tables, you'll need to migrate it to the Geo module's tables.
 Create a custom migration for this purpose.

 ## Testing